Liuhsinche/ECE-GY-6483-2021Fall/Project.md

 You are required to optimize the PWCONV1X1 function and DWCONV3X3 function with systolic array.
 - Guarantee the result is correct;
 - Systolic array of PWCONV1X1 is mandatory;
+- The resources used are within an affordable range; You can use vivado to synthesize your IP to check whether the entire design can be inserted into the predetermined FPGA:
+'''
+vivado -mode batch -source run_rtl.tcl
+'''
 - Any optimizations can be applied to the hardware function SkyNet() to obtain higher performance.
 (Optional)
 - Record the problems you encountered as well as the effort to optimize the performance.
 - Summarize your optimization route and learning gains.